yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

     ![In the App Service window, in the Resource group pane, the hands-on-labs folder is expanded, and contosoeventsweb-SUFFIX is selected.
 At the bottom of the window, the OK button is circled.](media/image164.png "App Service window")

-5. If the Publish does not start automatically, select Publish next to the Web Deploy publishing profile
+5. If the Publish does not start automatically, select Publish next to the Web Deploy publishing profile.

     ![In the Publish section, the Publish button is circled.](media/image165.png "Publish section")